Black Knight (film)

 Black Knight is a 2001 American fantasy adventure buddy comedy film directed by Gil Junger and starring Martin Lawrence with Marsha Thomason, Tom Wilkinson, Vincent Regan, and Kevin Conway in supporting roles.
 In the film, Lawrence plays Jamal, a present-day theme park employee who is transported through time to medieval England.
 The film was shot at various locations in North Carolina, mainly Wilmington and Carolina Beach.
-Black Knight was theatrically released on November 21, 2001, to negative reviews and was a box-office bomb, grossing $39.9 million against a production budget of $50 million.
+Black Knight was theatrically released by 20th Century Fox on November 21, 2001, to negative reviews and was a box-office bomb, grossing $39.9 million against a production budget of $50 million.